The Canadian Consumer Rewards Coalition

 What are interchange fees?

 Banks and other retailers offer loyalty points, rewards, and cashback programs to encourage you to choose and use their credit cards over the competition.
 Retailers pay interchange fees, also known as transaction fees or swipe fees, to accept and receive secure payments via credit card.
 These fees also help fund in part loyalty programs enabling consumers to collect and enjoy reward points, cash-back programs, and other discounts.
+The average fee of the two major credit card providers is already under 1.5%.
+Under a recent new agreement with the federal government, fees for small businesses are set to be cut yet again to under 1%.
+Despite these significant fee reductions, retailers continue to pressure the government for additional reductions to increase profits.
+For more information, click here

 Would lower fees benefit consumers?